lightyeare/chadpeters.dev/src/data/blog-posts/last-accessed-time-lifecycle-management.md

 > Kudos to the Az Powershell team on their extremely helpful error messages.
 Check this out - not one but TWO specific suggestions to fix the problem!
 >
 > `Get-AzStorageBlob: Could not get the storage context.
 Please pass in a storage context with "-Context" parameter (can be created with New-AzStorageContext cmdlet), or set the current storage context with Set-AzCurrentStorageAccount cmdlet.`

+_This post was originally published on the [RIMdev Blog](https://rimdev.io/last-accessed-time-lifecycle-management)_